MicrosoftDocs/cpp-docs/docs/mfc/walkthrough-updating-the-mfc-scribble-application-part-1.md

     SetRegistryBase(_T("Settings"));
     ```

 1. The main frame for a multiple document interface (MDI) application is no longer derived from the `CMDIFrameWnd` class.
-Instead, it is derived from the [CMDIFrameWndEx](../mfc/reference/cmdiframewndex-class.md) class.
+Instead, it's derived from the [CMDIFrameWndEx](../mfc/reference/cmdiframewndex-class.md) class.

     In the mainfrm.h and mainfrm.cpp files, replace all references to `CMDIFrameWnd` with `CMDIFrameWndEx`.